-He has received a number of awards, including an Aaron Wildavsky book award and the Policy Studies Organization's Harold Lasswell award for scholarship in the field of public policy, and one for excellence in teaching.
+He has received a number of awards, including an Aaron Wildavsky book award and the Policy Studies Organization's Harold Lasswell award for scholarship in the field of public policy, a Charles Taylor book award at APSA, and one for excellence in teaching.

 The author of numerous books and articles, he is currently he is working on a book dealing the challenges the climate change crisis poses for democratic governance.
-He has also recently co-edited with Herbert Gottweis “The Argumentative Turn Revisited: Public Policy as Communicative Practice” (forthcoming 2012).
+He has also recently co-edited with Herbert Gottweis “The Argumentative Turn Revisited: Public Policy as Communicative Practice” (2012).

 He can be reached at email@example.com